garbagetown/guideline/source_en/ArchitectureInDetail/ExceptionHandling.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Specify "exceptionResolverBussinessMessages" in attribute name (resultMessagesAttribute) of business exception message.
+      - | Specify "resultMessagesForExceptionResolver" in result message attribute name (resultMessagesAttribute).
     * - | (2)
       - | Specify attribute name that was set in SystemExceptionResolver, in message attribute name (messagesAttributeName).